karel-kahula/csconfigs/README.md

 - mac support
 - import a user's existing config

-Send friend requests and butt pics here to [my Steam profile](http://steamcommunity.com/id/guff/).
+Send friend requests and butt pics to [my Steam profile](http://steamcommunity.com/id/guff/).

 Thanks to the CSGO team for porting this great game to Linux.
 Hail Gaben.